SDL-Hercules-390/hyperion/readme/README.HDL.md

 #### STEP 4
-Update BOTH the "OBJ_CODE.msvc" and "makefile.am" members with your new source member.
+Update BOTH the "OBJ_CODE.msvc" and [makefile.am](/makefile.am) members with your new source member.
 Be sure to update BOTH files, e.g.:

 ```
     ---(makefile.am)---